I never knew the words to speak about my "lost" brother and today I do, may this video be the next step in it becoming a common language.

 Connecticut Public Broadcasting

-Asked if they could use the photo with the restraint chair.
-I requested they use a more peaceful photo of mine as I am careful not to shed a dark and blaming light on my story.
-I need to keep it safe for other to feel they can reach out.
+NPR reached out to ask if they could use the photo of the restraint chair.
+I requested that they use a more peaceful image instead, as I want to be mindful not to cast a dark or blameful light on my story.
+It’s important to create a safe space so that others feel comfortable reaching out.

 My reason for going public about this is to inspire others to reconnect and give a much needed voice to those that are still “lost” in the system.
 I also wish to inspire siblings like myself, the chance to heal from the guilt associated in what we were all taught to do… look the other way.